 This page sets out our contract with Genomics Aotearoa, a new consortium of New Zealand's leading researchers in genomics and bioinformatics.

-The MethaneSAT Mission Operations Control Centre (MOCC) will be a significant investment in infrastructure that will build New Zealand’s capability to operate larger scale satellite missions.
+The Mission Operations Control Centre is a significant investment in infrastructure that will build New Zealand’s capability to operate complex satellite missions

 NeSI - New Zealand eScience Infrastructure - is New Zealand's computing research infrastructure.

 Scientific collections and databases comprise systematically collected groups of items or data that underpin a broad range of scientific research.

 Research and Education Advanced Network New Zealand operates a high-capacity, ultra high-speed national research and education network (NREN).

 This page sets out the details of our contract with NIWA for the Research Vessel Tangaroa.